sofiakali/frontend-cookbook/pages/testing/Essentials.md

 * **SPEED**‼ Less real code to execute means faster tests run.
 * **Focus** When dependencies are mocked and only tested code is run, we can quickly identify why test fails.
-* Of course, there is more reasons for mocking but I am not able to list all of them here.
+* Of course, there are more reasons for mocking but I am not able to list all of them here.
 You can find more of them in Kent C. Doods [article about javascript mocks](#resources)

 ### Basic mocks

-We will ilustrate it on mocking 3rd party library, but you can use it same way also for other sources, modules, etc. in app.
+We will ilustrate it on mocking 3rd party library, but you can use it the same way also for other sources, modules, etc. in app.

 So there is a selector that uses `routingSelector` from `@ackee/chris` package and since there is no browser and no real location, we need to mock it to return some.